Artega GT

-The Artega GT was a mid-engined, rear wheel drive 2-seat sports car produced by German automobile manufacturer Artega between 2009 and 2012.
+The Artega GT is a mid-engined, rear wheel drive setted 2-seat sports car produced by German automobile manufacturer Artega between 2010 and 2012.
 The GT was Artega's first model.
 A total of 153 units were produced.

 Overview

 The two seater had an aluminum space frame and carbon fibre reinforced body for a light curb weight of 1116 kg.
 The engine was a Volkswagen-sourced direct injection 3.6 L VR6 rated at 296 bhp and 350 Nm mated to a 6-speed DSG transmission.
 Acceleration from 0–100 km/h is tested to be at 4.6 seconds, with top speed estimated to be over 270 km/h.

 In early 2011 GTspirit tested the Artega GT in Belgium and finished by saying that, Overall a superb handling sports car with not a single failure and that it had excellent performance not easily found elsewhere.
 The Artega GT was priced at approximately €75,000.

-The GT was built at a new factory in Delbrück, Germany with production starting in October 2008 and sales commencing in spring 2009.
-Production was claimed to be limited to roughly 500 units per year.
+The GT was built at a new factory in Delbrück, Germany with production starting in October 2008 and sales commencing in late 2009/early 2010.
+Production was "claimed to be limited to roughly 500 units per year".